KhubaibHusain45/KhubaibHusain45/README.md

 - 👋 Hi, I’m @KhubaibHusain45
 - 👀 I’m interested in Mobile App Development and passionate about coding, problem-solving, and building innovative solutions.
-- 🌱 Currently exploring Java FX and working on a cricket scoring based app.
 -  Always eager to collaborate on open-source projects and contribute to the tech community.
 - 📫 Let's Connect, reach me on:
 - My Email ID is hafizmkh45@gmail.com